-C23 Converging Evidence: A Bayesian Example
+C28 Converging Evidence: A Bayesian Example

-Chesterene L. Cwiklik, BS\, Pacific Coast Forensic Science Institute, Inc. and Cwiklik & Associates, 2400 6th Avenue South #256 and #257, Seattle, WA 98134; and Andrew J. Friedman, BS, BA, OGW Research, Inc., 4253 Woodland Park Avenue North, Seattle, WA 98103
+Chesterene L. Cwiklik, BS, Pacific Coast Forensic Science Institute and Cwiklik & Associates, 2400 6th Avenue South #257, Seattle, WA 98134; and Andrew J. Friedman, BA, BS, OGW Research Laboratories, Inc., 4253 Woodland Park Avenue, North, Seattle, WA 98103

-After attending this presentation, attendees will learn how mutually exclusive hypotheses and Bayesian inference are practical tools that can help sort and evaluate analytical information in complex cases.
-This presentation will incorporate examples from environmental casework.
+After attending this presentation, the attendee will learn how mutually exclusive hypotheses and Bayesian inference are practical tools that can help sort and evaluate analytical information in complex cases.
+This presentation will incorporate examples from environmental casework, and will illustrate the use of a Bayesian network computer program in the evaluation of hypotheses as additional data comes in.

-This presentation will impact the forensic community and/or humanity by demonstrating the use of mutually exclusive hypotheses and Bayesian inference can assist forensic practitioners in meeting the interests of the courts in presenting defensible and falsifiable analyses in environmental and other cases.
+The presentation will impact the forensic science community by.
+The use of mutually exclusive hypotheses and Bayesian inference can assist forensic practitioners in meeting the interests of the courts in presenting defensible and falsifiable analyses in environmental and other cases.
 It should aid practitioners in performing focused work that can address the issues of interest in a scientifically reliable way.

-Preliminary results for a contaminated site performed to determine regulatory compliance do not always answer questions about who is responsible and what they should do about it.
+Bayesian inference Preliminary results for a contaminated site performed to determine regulatory compliance do not always answer questions about who is responsible and what they should do about it.
 As a case moves from regulatory compliance to forensic investigation to litigation to remediation, and the first rounds of testing do not yield a simple and obvious answer, it is useful to have a few tools to sort through the information and to evaluate what the results mean.
-This is especially important when things are complicated and multiple hypotheses can be offered in explanation.
+This is especially important when things are complicated, and multiple hypotheses can be offered in explanation.
 A clean experiment means that the scientist or engineer knows what questions have and have not been answered.
-It is critical to focus the analytical questions so that any additional work would have an impact on the case questions, and to eliminate untenable hypotheses so the remaining ones can be evaluated.
+It is critical to focus the ana- lytical questions so that any additional work would have an impact on the case questions, and to eliminate untenable hypotheses so the remaining ones can be evaluated.
 The focus of this paper is on hypothesis formation after some of the results are in, and the use of formal mutually exclusive hypotheses and Bayesian inference as a means for narrowing down hypotheses, focusing any testing that should still be done, and weighing the final hypotheses.